 What to Expect As We Work in Your Area

 Did you know that our grid serves more than 15 million people across our 50,000 square-mile area?
-To improve power reliability for today and for many years to come, we're strengthening our electricity distribution grid.
-The multiyear, multibillion-dollar investment plan includes upgrades to make power more dependable, safer, and cleaner, along with new technologies that enable us to integrate more clean energy.
+To improve power reliability for today and for many years to come, we are strengthening our electricity distribution grid.
+The multiyear, multibillion-dollar investment plan includes upgrades to make power more dependable and safer along with new technologies that enable us to integrate more clean energy.

-We understand that our improvement activities may be an inconvenience, and we thank you for your patience while we’re at work in your community.
+We understand that our improvement activities may be an inconvenience, and we thank you for your patience while we are at work in your community.

 More about upgrading & expanding infrastructure >

 Sometimes crews may need to enter your property to do the job.
-It may be inspecting, repairing, or replacing poles or other electrical equipment, or it could be trimming or removing trees or shrubs for everyone’s safety.
+It may be inspecting, repairing or replacing poles, other electrical equipment or it could be trimming/removing trees or shrubs for everyone’s safety.
 We will attempt to notify you before entering your property.

 Here are tips to keep in mind when crews need to work on your property: